 Section 1.
-Introduction Section 1.1 This chapter focuses on ending your membership in our plan 205 Section 2.
+Introduction Section 1.1 This chapter focuses on ending your membership in our plan Section 2.
 When can you end your membership in our plan?
-Section 2.1 You can end your membership during the Annual Enrollment Period Section 2.2 You can end your membership during the annual Medicare Advantage Disenrollment Period, but your choices are more limited Section 2.3 In certain situations, you can end your membership during a Special Enrollment Period Section 2.4 Where can you get more information about when you can end your membership?
+Section 2.1 You can end your membership during the Annual Enrollment Period Section 2.2 You can end your membership during the Medicare Advantage Open Enrollment Period Section 2.3 In certain situations, you can end your membership during a Special Enrollment Period Section 2.4 Where can you get more information about when you can end your membership?
 Section 3.
 How do you end your membership in our plan?
 Section 3.1 Usually, you end your membership by enrolling in another plan Section 4.
 Until your membership ends, you must keep getting your medical services and drugs through our plan Section 4.1 Until your membership ends, you are still a member of our plan Section 5.
 Anthem MediBlue Plus (HMO) must end your membership in the plan in certain situations Section 5.1 When must we end your membership in the plan?
-Section 5.2 We cannot ask you to leave our plan for any reason related to your health 209 Section 5.3 You have the right to make a complaint if we end your membership in our plan
+Section 5.2 We cannot ask you to leave our plan for any reason related to your health 214 Section 5.3 You have the right to make a complaint if we end your membership in our plan